PoojaSinha8809/Practical-Assignment-17/README.md

 - Previous Distribution: Reflects the number of contacts before the campaign with an each client.
 The distribution is Right-skewed, with many zeros.
 Most clients had no prior contact.
 Non-zero values may indicate higher interest or persistent marketing efforts.

 - Pdays Distribution: Shows the number of days passed by, after the client was last contacted from a previous campaign.
 999 usually means the client was not previously contacted.
 The distribution has large spike at 999.
 From the interpreation, we can find majority of clients were never contacted before.
-You might treat this as a separate category rather than a continuous variable.
+We might treat this as a separate category rather than a continuous variable.

 - Emp.var.rate Distribution: Shows Employment variation rate (quarterly indicator).
 The distribution is discrete with only a few values.
 From the interpretation we can find that plot indicate the economic situation during the time of the campaign.
 Can be a strong predictor of success in financial product marketing.